Table of Contents

 In general “astroturfing” is the practice of masking the advocates of a message or organization in order to make it appear as though it was posted organically, out of good merit, instead of the business paying for the positive exposure.

-Simply put, astroturfing in the business world is a way to build brand trust amongst yourself and your potential audience.
+Simply put, astroturfing in the business world is a less than honorable way to build brand trust amongst your potential audience and peers.
 Although it may be deceitful it is done by publishing misleading news to cover any negative press that may exist online.

 When most brands undergo what we call a “brand crisis” they can get desperate and start to contact all the media outlets in their surrounding area and pay them to publish positive content on their behalf.